vega/voyager-server/README.md

 This is an express app that can be used to offload Voyager's process-heavy tasks to a backend service.

+**NOTE:** This repo provides only a server-side API for a small set of features from voyager.
+For the main client-side application, please see the [voyager](https://github.com/vega/voyager/) repo.

 ## Features

 voyager-server currently provides two endpoints: